-- How to build a VRF? - Original construction from [MRV'99] - Required PRF security even for PK generated by the adversary - Constructions from RSA and "bilinear pairings" - NSEC5 uses another VRF based on the discrete log assumption, but in the random oracle model - R.O. used for a proof-friendly PRF and the proof system itself
+- How to build a VRF? - Original construction from [MRV'99] - Required PRF security even for PK generated by the adversary - Constructions from RSA and bilinear pairings, with no random oracles - NSEC5 uses another VRF based on the discrete log assumption, but in the random oracle model - R.O. used for a proof-friendly PRF and the proof system itself